G-Node/python-odml/doc/tutorial.rst

 The properties
 --------------
-Display attributes using the odML editor
+Display attributes using the odML-Editor
 ****************************************
 To display the attribute of a property of the example odML file click on the section 'Setup' in the sections window (upper left) and then on the the property 'Creator' in the properties window (upper right).
-The attributes of this property are then displayed in the attributes window (bottom) of the odML editor.
+The attributes of this property are then displayed in the attributes window (bottom) of the odML-Editor.

 Display attributes using Python
 *******************************